eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 Chaining of transports
 ----------------------

-There are use cases where the user needs to preprocess outcomming information before being sent to network and also the incomming information after being received.
+There are use cases where the user needs to pre-process out-coming information before being sent to network and also the incoming information after being received.
 *Transport API* offers two interfaces for implementing this kind of functionality: :class:`ChainingTransportDescriptor` and :class:`ChainingTransport`.